About Us

 What we have achieved

-Participants who move into employment, job-searching and/or training complete a satisfaction survey: 86% reported that their confidence had improved; and 82% said their skills had improved.
+Participants who moved into employment, job-searching and/or training completed a satisfaction survey: 86% reported that their confidence had improved; and 82% said their skills had improved.

 Evaluation 2019-2022: